Apiquet/DepthEstimationAnd3dMapping/README.md

 The project is described in detail [here](https://apiquet.com/2021/04/09/depth-estimation-and-3d-mapping/)

-Depth estimation using a Deep Learning algorithm to map 3D points in the robot referential.
-An Arduino Nano is also used to get the orientation of the robot thanks to an IMU to project the 3D points to a 3D simulation view of the real world.
+The code estimate the depthmap from the livestream of a USB camera using a Deep Learning algorithm.
+Then, 3D points are mapped in the camera referential.
+An Arduino Nano is then used to get the orientation of the robot thanks to an IMU to project the 3D points to a 3D simulation view of the real world.

 It can then be embedded in a robot to map its environment while rotating around a single axis.